ayush110/ayush110/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a first year Systems Design Engineering student from the University of Waterloo, excited about all things tech.
+I'm a second year Systems Design Engineering student from the University of Waterloo, excited about all things tech.
 I love playing around with new technologies and you can see some of my projects on my GitHub, or learn more about me on my website - https://ayushshah.life